 Use DataWedge Demonstration to demonstrate data capture functionality.
 To configure DataWedge, refer to techdocs.zebra.com/datawedge/.

 NOTE: DataWedge is disabled on the Home screen.
-To enable this feature, go to the DataWedge settings and enable Barcode input option.
+To enable DataWedge on the Home screen, go to the DataWedge Launcher profile and enable Barcode input option.